-- 9.1 The Archdiocesan Office of Victim Assistance shall aid in the immediate pastoral care of persons who claim to have been a victim of abuse, neglect and/or exploitation by church personnel.
-In addition, the office will ensure that the family of the alleged victim will receive appropriate spiritual care and pastoral support. - 9.2 A coordinator will head the Office of Victim Assistance.
-This individual, at the direction of the archbishop, will coordinate and monitor the spiritual care and pastoral support supplied to alleged victims and to the family members of alleged victims of abuse, neglect and/or exploitation including but not limited to, counseling, spiritual assistance, support groups or other social services agreed upon by the alleged victim and the archdiocese.
+- 9.1 The Archdiocesan Office of Victim Assistance shall aid in the immediate pastoral care of persons who claim to have been a victim of abuse, neglect, and/or exploitation by Church Personnel.
+In addition, the office will ensure that the family of the alleged victim will receive appropriate spiritual care and pastoral support.
+The head of the office, at the direction of the Archbishop, will coordinate and monitor the spiritual care and pastoral support supplied to alleged victims and to the family members of alleged victims of abuse, neglect, and/or exploitation including but not limited to, counseling, spiritual assistance, support groups, or other social services agreed upon by the alleged victim and the Archdiocese. - 9.2 The Office of Safe Environment, at the direction and instruction of the Archbishop, will assist the Archdiocese in establishing and maintaining "safe environment programs."
+The office will cooperate with parents, civil authorities, educators, and community organizations to provide education and training for children, parents, pastors and ministers, educators and others about ways to make and maintain a safe environment for Disabled Adults and Elder Persons.

-9.3 The Office of Safe Environment, at the direction and instruction of the archbishop, will assist the archdiocese in establishing and maintaining "safe environment programs."
-The office will cooperate with families, civil authorities, educators and community organizations to provide education and training for families, pastors and ministers, educators and others about ways to make and maintain a safe environment for disabled adults, elder persons or residents.
+Section 10: Complaints

-Section 10.
-Complaints
+10.1 The Archbishop shall adopt procedures for making complaints or allegations of Abuse, Neglect, or Exploitation involving Church Personnel.
+The procedures shall be made readily available in printed form and will be the subject of periodic public announcements regarding those procedures.

-- 10.1 The archbishop shall adopt procedures for making complaints or allegations of abuse, neglect or exploitation involving church personnel.
-The procedures shall be made readily available in printed form and will be the subject of periodic public announcements regarding those procedures. - 10.2 The archdiocese shall cooperate with authorized state and federal civil and criminal authorities in their investigations of allegations of abuse, neglect or exploitation of disabled adults, elders persons or residents involving church personnel.
+10.2 The Archdiocese shall cooperate with authorized state and federal civil and criminal authorities in their investigations of allegations of Abuse, Neglect, or Exploitation of Disabled Adults, Elders Persons, or Residents involving Church Personnel.

-Section 11.
-Media and Communications
+Section 11: Media and Communications

-- a.
-The archdiocese is committed to openness and transparency in its dealings with the community, especially with the parish communities and other constituent communities of the archdiocese which may be directly affected by ministerial misconduct involving disabled adults, elder persons or residents and will meet this commitment to the extent possible while also respecting the privacy and reputations of individuals involved. - b.
-The Office of Communications is responsible for all media contact; therefore, all media inquiries regarding this policy, alleged abuse, neglect or exploitation of disabled adults, elder persons or residents involving church personnel, and related matters which are made to long-term care facilities, parishes or agencies of the archdiocese should be referred to the Office of Communications, which will consult with, guide and coordinate relevant persons in the handling of subsequent media inquiries and responses. - The archdiocese will not enter into confidentiality agreements with respect to alleged abuse, neglect or exploitation of disabled adults, elder persons or residents, except in cases where confidentiality is requested by a victim or survivor of such abuse, neglect or exploitation for grave and substantial reasons proffered by the victim or survivor, which reasons are noted in the text of the confidentiality agreement.
+- a) The Archdiocese is committed to openness and transparency in its dealings with the community, especially with the parish communities and other constituent communities of the Archdiocese which may be directly affected by ministerial misconduct involving Disabled Adults, Elder Persons, or Residents and will meet this commitment to the extent possible while also respecting the privacy and reputations of individuals involved. - b) The Communications Office is responsible for all media contact; therefore, all media inquiries regarding this Policy, alleged Abuse, Neglect, or Exploitation of Disabled Adults, Elder Persons, or Residents involving Church Personnel, and related matters which are made to long-term care facilities, parishes, or agencies of the Archdiocese should be referred to the Communications Office, which will consult with, guide and coordinate relevant persons in the handling of subsequent media inquiries and responses. - 11.2 The Archdiocese will not enter into confidentiality agreements with respect to alleged Abuse, Neglect, or Exploitation of Disabled Adults, Elder Persons, or Residents, expect in cases where confidentiality is requested by a victim or survivor of such Abuse, Neglect, or Exploitation for grave and substantial reasons proffered by the victim or survivor, which reasons are noted in the text of the confidentiality agreement.

-Section 12.
-Sanctions
+Section 12: Sanctions